lucafilippodangelo/SS_CA3_BitcoinBlockchainViewer/README.md

     - pull BE and FE from https://github.com/lucafilippodangelo/SS_CA3_BitcoinBlockchainViewer.git (Eoin you are collaborator)
     - run backend from terminal
-      1. sit in your local folder where solution file is(example "C:\Users\Luca\TUD\Web_Application_Architectures_10\SS_CA3_BitcoinBlockchainViewer\ss3_back>"
+      1. sit in your local folder where .net core solution file is located(example "C:\Users\Luca\TUD\Web_Application_Architectures_10\SS_CA3_BitcoinBlockchainViewer\ss3_back>"
-      2. execute "dotnet build"
+      2. then execute "dotnet build"
-      3. execute "dotnet run"
+      3. then execute "dotnet run"

       ![Flow](ReadmeImages/BE_001.png)

       4. open in browswer "https://localhost:7057/swagger/index.html"
-      5. click "get"
+      5. in "NodeInfo" controller action click "get"
-      6. click "try it out"
+      6. then click "try it out"
-      7. click "Execute"
+      7. then click "Execute"

       ![Flow](ReadmeImages/FE_002.png)